 The MSc will meet, in part, the exemplifying academic benchmark requirements for registration as a Chartered Engineer.
 Accredited MSc graduates who also have a BEng(Hons) accredited for CEng, will be able to show that they have satisfied the educational base for CEng registration.

-This course will provide a broad and in-depth understanding of mechanical design engineering, modern materials application and advanced manufacturing technology.
-You will employ advanced computer-based mechanical engineering design analysis and problem solving, using cutting-edge technologies such as finite elements analysis (FEA), computational fluid dynamics (CFD) and mechanism design analysis and control.
-What's more, you will develop the entrepreneurial management and business skills necessary to take on leadership roles in major engineering projects.
+The programme is structured so that students have the opportunity to broaden and deepen their understanding of mechanical design engineering, modern materials application and advanced manufacturing technology.
+The programme is built on a comprehensive use of advanced computer-based mechanical engineering design analysis and problem solving using cutting-edge technologies such as finite elements analysis (FEA), computational fluid dynamics (CFD) and mechanism design analysis and control.
+The programme enables students to also gain the management and business skills necessary to take on leadership roles in major engineering projects.

 Please note that this is an indicative list of modules and is not intended as a definitive list.